-The Housing Application and Contract forms are sent to students after their acceptance to the University.
-Housing applications may be submitted only after a student has been formally accepted by Valdosta State University.
+The Housing Application and Contract forms are available online at housing.valdosta.edu.
+Once admitted, new students will receive a postcard invitation to apply for housing.
 All students applying for campus housing will be required to sign a contract with Housing for the academic year.
 Apartment residents must sign a 12-month contract.
-All students who plan to live in campus housing must pay an application fee of \$25.00 when they submit their Housing Application and Contract.
-Additionally, each student must pay a \$300.00 deposit by the deadline established in the Housing Contract.
-The deposit is a one-time fee that will be refunded once the student decides to no longer reside on campus or upon graduation.
+All students who plan to live in campus housing must pay an application fee of \$25 and a \$300 deposit when they submit their Housing Application and Contract.

+The deposit is a one-time fee that will be refunded once the student fulfills the requirements set forth by the Housing contract or upon graduation from the University.
 The housing contract outlines conditions under which refunds may be made.
-Occupancy of a traditional-style residence hall room is terminated at the end of each spring semester.
-Apartment contracts terminate at the end of summer term.
-Students currently enrolled should obtain an application for housing at the annual Room Selection Process held in March at the University Center.
-Refer to the housing contract for specific terms and conditions.
-Please read the contract carefully; it constitutes a fully binding legal agreement with the University.
-Requests for release from the housing contract prior to the conclusion of the academic year will be considered after the student resident completes a Request for Release from Contract, available in the Office of Housing and Residence Life.
+Occupancy of a traditional-style or suite-style residence hall room is terminated at the end of each spring semester (9 months).
+Apartment contracts terminate at the end of summer term (12 months).
+Students currently enrolled should obtain an application for housing at the annual Room Selection Process held in March.

+Please read the contract carefully, as it constitutes a fully binding legal agreement with the University.
+Requests for release from the housing contract prior to the conclusion of the academic year will be considered after the student resident completes a Request for Release from Contract, available online at the Housing website.